Iowa Alcohol and Drug Use Statistics

 Americans With Disabilities Act (ADA): Substance use disorder, “including an addiction to opioids, is a disability under Section 504 of the Rehabilitation Act, the Americans with Disabilities Act, and Section 1557 of the Affordable Care Act, when drug addiction substantially limits a major life activity.”6

-Residential Substance Use Disorder Treatment Act of 2021 – Section 1046: The Residential Substance Use Disorder Treatment (Act of 2021) expanded access to substance use treatment in jails and prisons and assisted individuals exiting correctional facilities to continue treatment in the community.
-The bill allows programs to adopt and use approved medication-assisted treatment and requires that program staff be trained on the science of addiction, programs are affiliated with providers who can administer medications for addiction treatment after incarceration, and allows grantees to use funds to offer treatment during short periods of incarceration.7
+Residential Substance Use Disorder Treatment Act of 2021 – Section 1046: The Residential Substance Use Disorder Treatment (Act of 2021) expanded access to substance use care in jails and prisons and assisted individuals exiting correctional facilities to continue care in the community.
+The bill allows programs to adopt and use approved medication-assisted treatment and requires that staff be trained on the science of addiction.
+Programs are affiliated with providers who can administer medications for addiction care after incarceration and allow grantees to use funds to offer help during short periods of incarceration.7

 - Governor’s Office of Drug Control Policy.
 (2021).
 Drug Trends in Iowa Evolving Health, Safety & Response Issues.